WLOGSolutions/digital_champions_deeplearning_r_mxnet/README.md

 This example presents one possible usage of deep learning models for classification of images.
 One important problem is selection of an optimal structure for a deep neural network.
-This reuires execution of several experiments for measuring predictive capabilities for various network topologies.
+This requires execution of several experiments for measuring predictive capabilities for various network topologies.
-Anazon Web Services comes forward to this need and offers very large GPU instances.
+Amazon Web Services comes forward to this need and offers very large GPU instances.
 The flagship offering is a p2.16xlarge offering 16 x GPU Nvidia TESLA K80 with a total of 80'000 GPU cores.
 This machine availabe from around $2.10 on AWS spot market would make it to the list of Top Supercomputers just 10 years ago.